piano-man/smart_lighting/README.md

 [Click for Project Report and Architecture Details](https://drive.google.com/open?id=17WOsYEcniTXFiFlufh_jvIaauqoWXdgp)

-The files and folders to be considered for the final implementation re :-
+The files and folders to be considered for the final implementation are :-

 1)arduino:- The final folder in this particular folder contains all the arduino side codes.